Older Adult Falls Prevention

 For every older adult fall prevented, the following costs can be saved; the median admission charge for non-fatal fall injury hospitalizations was $46,067; total charges excessed $3.64 billion.
 The median length of stay was four days.

 In addition to deaths and injuries, as well as the costs associated with them, falls can have many negative consequences for older adults, including:

 - Stress in the family

 By reducing their chance of a fall, older adults can stay independent and have an increased quality of life.

 There are many reasons why an older adult might fall, including a variety of biological, behavioral, and environmental factors.
 These risk factors include:

 Older adults who have one or more of these conditions may have a higher risk of falling.
-The following practices are recommended for older adults to reduce their chances of falling and stay independent:
+The following practices are recommended for older adults to reduce their chances of falling and help them stay independent:

-There are evidence-based interventions for older adults, including programs designed specifically to prevent falls.
-The Centers for Disease Control and Prevention (CDC) has resources available for providers interested in these interventions, including a compendium of evidence-based fall interventions and a guide on developing community-based falls prevention programs.
-The National Council on Aging (NCOA) also has information about evidence-based programs.
+There are evidence based interventions for older adults, including programs designed specifically to prevent falls.
+The Centers for Disease Control and Prevention (CDC) has resources available for providers interested in these interventions, including a compendium of evidence based fall interventions and a guide on developing community based falls prevention programs.
+The National Council on Aging (NCOA) also has information about evidence based programs.
 A few of these interventions include:

 See the aforementioned resources for more of these programs.
-Older adults interested in participating in a community-based program should contact their local Aging and Disability Resource Center to find out what is available in their area.
+Older adults interested in participating in a community based program should contact their local Aging and Disability Resource Center to find out what is available in their area.